NHSDigital/nhs-notify/docs/architecture/physical/sub-domains_and_bounded_contexts.md

+---
+layout: default
-# Sub-domains and bounded contexts
+title:  Sub-domains and bounded contexts
+parent: Architecture
+---

 [Bounded contexts][1] are a pattern used in DDD to model parts of a system which operate on a single consistent model of part of a